rdmorganiser/rdmorganiser.github.io/en/outreach.md

 * Datenmanagementpläne.
 Eine Bestandsübersicht.
 (Data management plans / An overview)
 * Publikation von Forschungsdaten.
 (Publication of research data)
 * Forschungsdatenmanagementplan in der Astrophysik.
 (Data management plans for Astrophysical data)
 * Sozialwissenschaftliche Fragestellungen zum Forschungsdatenmanagement am Beispiel von WissGrid.
-(RDM specifics for Social Sciences, using WissGrid project material )
+(RDM specifics for Social Sciences, using WissGrid project material)

-One master student writes his master thesis on “Data modeling for Research Data Management Plans” working with our project.
+A master thesis on “Data modeling for Research Data Management Plans” was written in cooperation with our project.